jonathanstegall/user-experience-baseline/README.md

 - Evaluative research
 - Interaction design
 - Visual design
 - A starting point to begin activities in these disciplines.
-Maybe a script with basic questions that can be modified as necessary, maybe a list of exercises.
+Sometimes a script with basic questions that can be modified as necessary, sometimes a list of exercises.
+What a starting point includes depends on the activity.

 While some of these, especially content strategy and visual design, are not necssarily always part of what a UX person does, it's quite often the same group doing all of these things and even when it isn't it's still necessary to have a common understanding.